plpetkov-tech/mila-portfolio/src/arts/winter.md

   - Fine Art
   - Animal Portrait
   - Traditional Art
-description: A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse
+description: Acrylic painting with cold tons and accent on the cold beauty of the mountain in winter
 ---
-A traditional acrylic painting with warm tones and accent on the pure heart and natural innocence of the horse
+Acrylic painting with cold tons and accent on the cold beauty of the mountain in winter